austinzheng/Cormorant/README.md

 **Strings**, declared using double quotes: `"this is a string literal"`.
 Strings can be manipulated using `first`, `rest`, etc.

+**Regular expressions**, declared as such: `#"[0-9]+"`, and backed by `NSRegularExpression`.
+Use `re-pattern` to create a regex at runtime.
+Use `re-first` to get the first match of a pattern in a string, and `re-seq` to get a list of all matches of a pattern in a string.
+Call `re-iterate` with a pattern, a string, and a function that takes at least two arguments; the function will be called once for each match with a vector of match tokens and a vector of ranges.
+The function can return `true` to end iteration, or any other value to allow iteration to continue.

 **Functions** are first-class citizens which capture their environment (except for values defined using `def`).
 Create them using `fn`, followed by an optional name, a vector containing parameter bindings, and one or more forms comprising the function body.
 Or create a function bound to a global name using `defn`.
 Multiple arities can be defined by passing in one or more lists, each of which starts with a vector containing parameter bindings followed by the function body.
 Define varargs by passing in a parameter binding vector ending with `&` and the name of a vector to place the rest of the arguments (e.g. `[a b & others]`).

 **Macros** are like functions, except that their arguments aren't evaluated before being passed in and the output is intended to be a form which can be further evaluated at runtime.
 Like functions, macros capture their (non parameter binding) context.
 Create them using `defmacro`.
 Macros can be defined with multiple arities and/or varargs.